 Laser and Dentistry

 Lasers are also used to prepare a tooth for a filling.
-The laser can be used to prepare the tooth for the placement of a filling.
-This means that the laser can get rid of any decay that exists on the tooth so that the filling can be put in without any complications.
+This means that the laser can get rid of any bacteria that exists on the tooth so that the filling can be put in without any complications.

 Laser dentistry has many benefits for oral health.
 Lasers allow our dentists to gently remove infected tissue, plaque, and tartar from teeth.
 This minimizes the risk of complications, spreads healthy bacteria, and reduces bleeding.
 Lasers also prepare gums for procedures such as gum contouring, tissue grafting, and tissue regeneration.